TheosRee/HonnyCompass/readme.md

 Targets has different marks if it is below or above.
 If you look in mark direction - it will display distance to the target.

-I tried to make the compass lightwight as possible.
+I tried to make the compass lightweight as possible.

 ## How to use